 In FNR core fuel the trans-uranium actinides preferentially fission, instead of simply capturing neutrons as in a water moderated reactor.
 With appropriate periodic fuel reprocessing a FNR yields about 100 fold more energy per kg of natural uranium than does a heavy water moderated CANDU reactor.
 During fuel reprocessing the fission products are extracted from the fuel.
 About 95% of the extracted fission products decay to safe levels within 300 years.
 Hence on a per kWh basis the rate of FNR long lived spent fuel waste production is about:

 less than for a CANDU reactor.

-The best method of spent CANDU fuel disposal is to reprocess the used CANDU fuel into new FNR fuel and then consume it in a FNR.
+The best method of spent CANDU fuel disposal is to reprocess the used CANDU fuel into new FNR fuel and then consume it by reducing it to fission products in a FNR.

 The major disadvantages of a liquid sodium cooled FNR are that the sodium chemically reacts violently on with water and that above 200 degrees C sodium spontaneously burns in air.

 The chemical incompatibility of sodium and water makes liquid sodium cooled nuclear reactors unsuitable for marine applications or for use at any site that might in the future be subject to flooding by water.

 a) Liquid sodium cooled FNRs are inherently unsuitable for marine applications;